9 Great Places to Paddle in Lovely Michigan

 Lake Dubonnet

-This is another beautiful spot popular for fishing and ideal for a nice paddle.
+This is another beautiful spot popular for fishing and ideal for paddling in Michigan.
 There are very few houses along the shores, making this a great place to bask in the peace and quiet while spotting a diverse array of wildlife.
-The waters are rarely rough, making this a great space for exploring inlets and offshoots.
+The waters are rarely rough, so paddlers can easily explore the many inlets and offshoots.
 Located near the community of Interlochen in northern Michigan, locals consider these stunning waters a hidden treasure.

-Paddling around Mackinac Island is an eight-mile voyage that takes four to six hours and features incredible sightlines like Arch Rock, an arch that towers above the water and is more than 50 feet wide.
+Paddling around Mackinac Island is an eight-mile voyage that takes four to six hours and features incredible sightlines like Arch Rock.

 Mackinac Island